 There are so many sites and nooks and crannies in London to see and explore, that it is virtually impossible to do it all in one trip.
 That is, unless you are planning to stay for more than two months.
 It’s not just the Tower of London or Big Ben that catch the visitors’ attention.
-In additions to its many sites, London boasts a decent number of casinos, like the Genting Casino on the Shaftesbury Avenue.
+In addition to its many sites, London boasts a decent number of casinos, like the Genting Casino on Shaftesbury Avenue, for those who like playing games of chance and using online lottery promo code.
 There are also pubs, parks, museums, and theaters.
 Where does one go first and how?

 Unlike most European destinations, the UK is conservative towards foreigners arriving in the country.
 If you are not from the US, the EU, Australia, or Japan, chances are that you are going to need a visa.
 Citizens of certain countries don’t need it, but can’t stay for longer than six months.